 The San Francisco New Orleans District Office of Vocation Ministry has announced its spring 2017 webinar series, Faith, Young People Today, and Vocation.
 The announcement was made by Brother Chris Patiño, FSC, Director of the Office of Vocation Ministry.

-Designed to provide Lasallian school vocation coordinators with professional formation in the area of vocation ministry, the three-session series will include presentations by Dr. Charlotte McCorquodale of Ministry Training Source; Paul Jarzembowski of United States Conference of Catholic Bishops Youth and Young Adult Ministries; and Kenenna Amuzie of De La Salle Institute and Stan Cordero of Justin-Siena High School.
+Designed to provide Lasallian school vocation coordinators with professional formation in the area of vocation ministry (though open to all who are interested), the three-session series will include presentations by Dr. Charlotte McCorquodale of Ministry Training Source; Paul Jarzembowski of United States Conference of Catholic Bishops Youth and Young Adult Ministries; and Kenenna Amuzie of De La Salle Institute and Stan Cordero of Justin-Siena High School.

 Here are the session dates, times, and descriptions:

 As a new generation fills our classrooms, what are the generational trends that we need to keep in mind as we seek to engage them and accompany them on their faith journey?
 Dr. McCorquodale will provide some insights and facilitate a conversation around walking with “Generation Z.” Learn more about Dr. McCorquodale.

 “Accompanying Youth and Young Adults Toward Their Vocation”